aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 {{% alert title="Warning" color="warning" %}}
 Karpenter `1.0.0` introduces v1 APIs, including _significant_ changes to the API and upgrade procedures for the Karpenter controllers. **Do not** upgrade to `1.0.0`+ without referencing the [v1 Migration Upgrade Procedure]({{<ref "v1-migration#upgrade-procedure" >}}).

-This version includes **dual support** for both v1 and v1beta1 APIs to ensure that you can slowly migrate your existing NodePool, EC2NodeClass, and NodeClaim v1beta1 APIs to v1 APIs.
+This version adds [conversion webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to automatically pull the v1 API version of previously applied v1beta1 NodePools, EC2NodeClasses, and NodeClaims.
+Karpenter will stop serving the v1beta1 API version at v1.1.0 and will drop the conversion webhooks at that time.
+Migrate all stored manifests to v1 API versions on Karpenter v1.0+.

 {{% /alert %}}